appcypher/events-manager-io/README.md

     * sass:watch → watches the scss folder and transpiles the scss files to css on the fly

   ### Test
   * test → sets NODE_ENV to test runs all tests "npm run test:api & npm run test:react",
   * test:api → demigrates and remigrates test database; sets NODE_ENV to test; runs tests related to api endpoints; and creates a test report
   * test:e2e → sets NODE_ENV to test and runs end-to-end unit tests
+      * You need to download [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [Selenium Server 3.9.1](http://selenium-release.storage.googleapis.com/index.html) and [Chrome driver 2.40](https://sites.google.com/a/chromium.org/chromedriver) for your system
+      * The Selenium and Chrome driver executables need to be copied into the `bin/` folder
-    * test:react → sets NODE_ENV to test and runs react tests
+  * test:client → sets NODE_ENV to test and runs react tests
   * test:api:migrate → sets NODE_ENV to test and migrates test database
   * test:api:demigrate → sets NODE_ENV to test and demigrates test database

 ## Available APIs
 - API routes for users to create accounts and login to the application